Azure Tables input bindings for Azure Functions

 Some permissions might be exposed by the target service that are not necessary for all contexts.
 Where possible, adhere to the principle of least privilege, granting the identity only required privileges.
 For example, if the app only needs to be able to read from a data source, use a role that only has permission to read.
 It would be inappropriate to assign a role that also allows writing to that service, as this would be excessive permission for a read operation.
 Similarly, you would want to ensure the role assignment is scoped only over the resources that need to be read.

-You will need to create a role assignment that provides access to your Azure Storage table service at runtime.
-Management roles like Owner are not sufficient.
-The following table shows built-in roles that are recommended when using the Azure Cosmos DB for Table extension against Azure Storage in normal operation.
+You'll need to create a role assignment that provides access to your Azure Storage table service at runtime.
+Management roles like Owner aren't sufficient.
+The following table shows built-in roles that are recommended when using the Azure Tables extension against Azure Storage in normal operation.
 Your application may require additional permissions based on the code you write.

 Binding type | Example built-in roles (Azure Storage1) |